 See more about social security costs under the concept of labour costs.

-Any process or activity which releases a greenhouse gas, an aerosol or a precursor of a greenhouse gas into the atmosphere.
+Any process or action releasing greenhouse gases, aerosols or precursors of greenhouse gas into the atmosphere.

 Spatial data is a characteristic that describes the location, geometrics or topology of a spatial object.
 Spatial data are given as coordinates, an address, locality or other known object.